Iligan: City transportation

-The public modes of transportation within the city are pedicabs.
-Tartanillas service main roads in Barangay Pala-o and Barangay Tambacan.
+Kuliglig Tricabs Passengers Motorized Trisikad Jeepneys are the primary mode of public transportation in Iligan City, operating on most major routes throughout the city.
+These are gradually being supplemented and replaced by modern minibuses under the public utility vehicle modernization program.

+Kuliglig Tricabs Passengers Motorized Trisikad Pedicabs are used mainly for short-distance travel within barangays, while tartanillas operate in limited areas, particularly in parts of Barangay Pala-o and Barangay Tambacan.

 Education

 The City of Iligan has one state university and seven private colleges specializing in Engineering and Information Technology, Health Services, Maritime Science, Business and Administration, Primary and Secondary Education, and Arts and Social Sciences.

 With a total of 181 schools (106 public; 75 private; 17 madaris) including vocational and technical schools, Iligan has an average literacy rate of 94.71, one of the highest in the whole Philippines.

 Mindanao State University – Iligan Institute of Technology

 The Mindanao State University – Iligan Institute of Technology (MSU-IIT) is one of the few autonomous external campuses of the Mindanao State University (MSU) and "the light-bearer of the several campuses of the MSU System."
 It is considered one of the best universities in the Philippines with excellence in Science and Technology, Engineering, Mathematics, Information Technology, and Natural Sciences.
 The institution has also produced many topnotchers and rankers in multiple board exams.